gustavolramos/flutter_todo_list/README.md

 I created this alongisde a recorded course I took, from which I used some of the base structure and improved upon it :)

-Feel free to give me feedback
+Feel free to give me feedback at any given time